squarebat/pacman/README.md

 It can now be accessed on ```http://127.0.0.1:3000```

 Alternatively, you can host it on a different port using the command ```rails server -p <port_no>```

-## Features

-Following features have been implemented:
-* Play single player mode Pacman as guest (without user account).
-* Create user account and save your games.
-* Maintain user game statistics - high score, no of wins total games played etc.
-* View Leaderboards (Based on no of total wins, high score and total score).

-Following features are currently in development:
-* Enabling Multiplayer mode.
-There are two multiplayer modes:
-  1. 2 players will play simultaneously in seperate mazes.
-The player to eat all pellets first wins, regardless of score.
-If both players die before eating all pellets, winner is decided based on higher score.
-  2. 2-4 players will play in the same maze.
-Players will receive power pellets randomly which will enable them to eat other players.
-The one with the highest score wins!

-* Adding supercool sound effects to the game.

 ## Status
 Project is currently in development.